 This model is becoming more and more common in the BPO domain, where the entire industry is shifting to success-based invoicing.
 If contingencies become the standard in agent outsourcing, it may be only a matter of time until it becomes a common model for virtual assistants as well.

-Pay per box – With this model, the enterprise pays a set fee based on the number of products or services sold to customers.
-For example, for every $50 set top box a telecommunications company sells, it will pay the bot vendor $1 to support the device, regardless of how many sessions are generated.
-In this sense, the bot becomes part of the product package – right alongside the user manual.
+With this model, the enterprise pays a set fee based on the number of products or services sold to customers.
+For example, for every $50 set-top box a telecommunications company sells, it will pay the bot vendor $1 to support the device, regardless of how many sessions are generated.
+In this sense, the chatbot cost becomes part of the product package – right alongside the user manual.

 In a service-based industry, for example, a utility may pay a set price per subscriber to its premium service.

-Assessing the financial value of conversational AI platforms – an emerging and promising technology – is complicated because it’s relatively new, and its success and maturity have yet to be fully proven.
+Assessing the financial value of conversational AI platforms, an emerging and promising technology, is complicated.
+It’s relatively new, and its success and maturity have yet to be fully proven.

-While a number of pricing models are currently available, all entail a risk on the part of the enterprise.
-The key to facilitating the widespread adoption of virtual assistants is to formulate an optimal pricing structure that will support the enterprise in achieving success with the technology.
+While a number of chatbot pricing models are currently available, all entail a risk on the part of the enterprise.
+The key to facilitating the widespread adoption of virtual assistants is to formulate an optimal chatbot pricing structure.
+This will support the enterprise in achieving success with the technology.